 Leung Sheung – The Overlooked Wing Chun Master

-Although he was Ip Man’s top student, Leung Sheung’s modest nature was one of the main things that has kept him from being more well known.
+Although he was Ip Man’s top student in Hong Kong, Leung Sheung’s modest nature was one of the main things that has kept him from being more well known.
 However, he must be acknowledged not only for his great skill but for the priceless role he played in the development of Wing Chun as a whole.
 Many people know of Yip Man and Bruce Lee, but not of Leung Sheung.
 He should be known among history’s famous martial arts instructors.
 Those who knew him, his Wing Chun brothers as well as his students, highly respected his Wing Chun skill.
 Empowered by advantage of his prior training and experience as well as his a strong belief that only practical application can verify theory, he was further admired for his innovative experimentation.
 Due to his perpetual and patient teaching methods, Leung Sheung was successful in teaching many skillful students.
 During Leung Sheung’s lifetime, it was commonly said that one learning from Leung Sheung was certain to develop good skill in chi sao (sticking hands).
 Others have referred to Leung Sheung as “the King of Bil Jee”.
 Such compliments further demonstrated confidence in Leung Sheung’s ability and excellence in passing down Wing Chun.

 Leung Sheung passed away many years ago.
 And although there are only limited history surrounding him, Leung Sheung’s WIng Chun legacy is passed down by his students, grandstudents and great grand students. and spirit has nonetheless continued to pass down Wing Chun.